R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 environments.
 The `graalvm_native_image` value is new and has a few limitations, but runs much faster.

 Conclave needs access to a Linux build environment in order to build enclaves with the `graalvm_native_image` runtime.
-On MacOS and Windows this is automatically created during the build process using Docker.
+On macOS and Windows this is automatically created during the build process using Docker.
 If you do not have Docker installed then the build will generate an error prompting you to switch to using either the `avian` runtime or to install Docker on your system.
 Once Docker is installed and added to your `PATH` environment variable you can proceed to build `graalvm_native_image` enclaves.
 Docker is not required for enclaves using the `avian` runtime.